 In Table 7, we present estimates of several specifications of the production function for socio-emotional skills.
 As with cognitive skills, we observe that the accumulation process of socio-emotional skills exhibits substantial amount of persistence (regardless of the specification considered).
 The point estimates, however, are lower than in the case of cognition: about 0.50, compared to about 0.70 for cognitive skills.
 The intervention also has no direct effect in any specification.
-The lagged value of cognitive development is marginally significant in the various specifications, although the size of the coefficient is not very large.
+The lagged value of cognitive development is marginally significant in the various specifications, indicating a role for cognitive development in generating socio-emotional skills.